 I can tell I’m getting closer because the trees are turning.
 In Texas, the trees are still bright green and healthy, even in these early days of November.
-But the closer I get the more the trees change.
-First, slight hints of yellow creep into the folliage at the top.
+But the closer I get, the more the trees change.
+First, slight hints of yellow creep into the foliage at the top.
 Then bright bursts of orange are scattered further down, until eventually there are whole trees, brilliant crimson, majestically standing guard by the side of the highway.
 I smile.
 I’ve always loved fall because of the trees.

 I’m getting anxious.
 I know I’m getting close.
 With every mile that is tread under the wheels of the Chevy, I am simultaneously excited and calmed.
 I can’t believe I stayed away so long.

 I hit the state line and blow the horn two times as we pass the ‘Welcome to Georgia’ sign.
 It’s a looming blue sign with a peach on it, “Georgia on my mind” scrawled in cursive across the bottom.
 The interchangeable part at the bottom says Sony Purdue is the mayor.
 I remember when it said Andrew Jackson.
 “I need some Atl music,” I announce to the car and slip T.I. in the CD player.
 My foot pushes the pedal to the floor.

 Driving up 85 I come upon my favorite view of the city.
 Leaving the south side of the city and passing Turner Field you can see the skyline perfectly.
-It’s lit up, the lights bouncing off the buildings, the headlights from the cars moving swiftly past and blending into the lumination of the city.
+It’s lit up, the lights bouncing off the buildings, the headlights from the cars moving swiftly past and blending into the illumination of the city.
 Tears start to sting behind my eyes as I struggle rapidly to blink them back.
 I love this city.
 I can’t believe I’ve been gone so long.

 Atlanta is very different than all the other cities I’ve ever lived in.
 It has a soul all its own, a distinct rhythm that you probably misinterpret if you’re not from here.